What - where - how - why to report mammals - flowers - funghi - amphibians - birds - reptiles

-Please let us know of any queries you may have: you may not get an instant response, but we'll do our best just as soon as we can.
-And note that we did have a Talk on Wildlife Recording by Andrew Graham on Thursday 6 May.
+Please let us know of any queries by filling in the Contact form: you may not get an instant response, but we'll do our best just as soon as we can.

 Bear in mind wise counsel from Gareth Harris, the County Recorder for mammals and bats in Wiltshire: 'Recording wildlife has become frustratingly complex now, so for most enthusiasts iRecord (see below) will more than suffice……and as you learn more, you start asking more questions and you realise more of the issues and how other systems may be better for some groups…….'

 The joint Wiltshire Mammals and Bats Group shares it’s data with Wiltshire & Swindon Biological Records Centre (WSBRC) so it is therefore important that records are submitted only once, whether to WMG or WBG or to one of the routes mentioned below – this will ensure that records are not duplicated.
 Just decide which one suits you best.